gelleicsaba/btrend/README.md

 ```
 ## Includes or usings
 There are two solution to include more files, before the building.\
-The 'using' means, that you can insert another file content to the beginning of the file,
+The 'using' means that you can insert another file content to the beginning of the file,
 but the 'include' will insert the file content into the position of 'include'.

 ### Using